BoxCatGarden/proc_macro_api/proc_macro_api/README.md

   attributes from the outside.
 * **Local**.
 For each path in a path group, inside the curly braces of that group,
-    * if some local attributes are applied to the path, the local attributes applied to the group won't be applied to the path;
+    * if some local attributes are applied to the path, all the local attributes applied to the group won't be applied to the path;
-    * if no local attribute is applied to the path, the local attributes applied to the group will be applied to the path.
+    * if no local attribute is applied to the path, all the local attributes applied to the group will be applied to the path.
     * That is, local attributes inside curly braces will _override_ the local attributes from the outside.